Acquisition vs Alliance: How to Choose the Right Growth Strategy for Corporate-Startup Collaboration

 Partnerships provide access to new technologies, concepts and business models quicker than if they had to be developed internally from scratch.

-The challenges of alliances
+Challenges of strategic alliances

 A lack of alignment